Build Custom Linux Systems with Buildroot

 Lack of expertise

-Even if the open source project Buildroot has been around for decades, there is a good chance that your internal teams may not have experience with it.
-Free and open source BSPs abound, and adapting one of these existing ones might have served your teams well in the past; building more than a basic system with Buildroot from scratch can often be more of a challenge.
+Buildroot has been around for decades.
+But your internal teams may not have experience with it.
+Free and open source BSPs are common.
+Adapting existing ones might have worked well before.
+However, building more than a basic system from scratch can be hard.
+Our team bridges this gap.
+We have experienced firmware developers.
+They understand Buildroot.
+They can speed up your project.

 Firmware developers